 I respect the minds, bodies, and spirits of my children – remembering and when necessary, reminding myself, that their need for peace is greater than any inclination to yell.
 I get space if I need it instead of blaming, lashing out, or brooding in negative thoughts.
 I am as curious about my inner reaction to another person’s behavior as I am about their behavior.
 I become aware of reactions to clearly choose my responses.

-I cultivate an environment of trust, accountability, and responsibility through mutual respect, communicating reasonable boundaries, and the power and reality of choice.
+I’m actively cultivating an environment of trust, accountability, and responsibility through mutual respect, communicating reasonable boundaries, and the power and reality of choice.
 I facilitate peaceful conflict resolution through stopping, listening, and engaging in sometimes challenging discussions.
-Most importantly - my anger is my responsibility, not my child’s and I am willing to grow, learn, and start over as necessary.
+Most importantly – the anger I feel is my responsibility, not my child’s or my partner’s and I am willing to grow, learn, and start over as necessary.
 Now, is my house is always clean?
 No, but my conscience is vacuumed regularly and my relationships appreciate the commitment.

 Anger is actually an opportunity, but it’s hard to see it that way when we’re immersed in it or find ourselves reacting harshly with people we care about.
 You have the power to work through anger, though, because it is happening inside of you.
 Whatever you are thinking and feeling right now can lead to a very empowering relationship with your emotions so you move from reacting to responding and from doubt to clear guidance with your children.